Homework 9 - Building GPT Model from Scratch¶

 2.4 - Multi-Head Attention [1/1]¶

-as inputs.
+The next step is to implement multi-head attention.
+In the original paper, the class takes d_model and num_heads as inputs.
 For each head, it uses a head size of $d_k = d_v = d_{model} // \text{num_heads}$.

 Recall that in the original paper, the query, key, and value matrices are unified, and each head has its own independent projection matrices $P^Q_{h}$, $P^K_{h}$, and $P^V_{h}$.
-Therefore, each head’s query, key, and value can be derived as: $$ Q_h = Q P^Q_{h} = X W_Q P^Q_{h} = X W_h^{Q}, \quad \text{where} \quad W_h^{Q} = W_Q P^Q_{h} $$ Thus, implementing multi-head attention is equivalent to maintaining a list of heads
+Therefore, each head’s query, key, and value can be derived as: $$ Q_h = Q P^Q_{h} = X W_Q P^Q_{h} = X W_h^{Q}, \quad \text{where} \quad W_h^{Q} = W_Q P^Q_{h} $$ Thus, implementing multi-head attention is equivalent to maintaining a list of heads using an nn.ModuleList of Head instances.

-In the forward()
+In the forward() method:

-will compute its refined representation of the input sequence. - The results from each head are concatenated into
+1. Each head will compute its refined representation of the input sequence.

-. - A final linear transformation is applied to aggregate all heads into a single refined representation,
+3. A final linear transformation is applied to aggregate all heads into a single refined representation, output, which is then returned.

-Exercise [1/1]: Implement the class MultiHeadAttention
+Exercise [1/1]: Implement the class MultiHeadAttention.

 class MultiHeadAttention(nn.Module):